 Q: Will I have to pay to see a doctor when I’m away from home?

 Whenever you receive care, always show your SCAN ID card so they know you’re a SCAN member.
 Some out-of-area doctors and hospitals will bill SCAN directly so you’ll only have to pay your copayments.
 Others may require you to pay them and then get reimbursed from SCAN.

 Q: What do I do if the doctor or hospital makes me pay the full cost when they treat me?

 If the care you received is covered by your SCAN plan, you can ask SCAN to pay you back.
 The Travel Assurance Kit includes instructions and a form to do this.
 Or you can call Member Services for help submitting a claim.

-SCAN Travel Assurance benefit provides coverage when you travel internationally.
+SCAN Travel Assurance outlines the coverage available when you travel internationally.
 Many SCAN benefits can also be used when traveling inside the United States with SCAN on the go.
 Learn more about SCAN on the go benefits here.